ShangtongZhang/DeepRL/README.md

 # DeepRL

 > If you have any question or want to report a bug, please open an issue instead of emailing me directly.

-Modularized implementation of popular deep RL algorithms by PyTorch.
+Modularized implementation of popular deep RL algorithms in PyTorch.
 Easy switch between toy tasks and challenging games.

 Implemented algorithms:
 * (Double/Dueling) Deep Q-Learning (DQN)